thinow/algorithms-nodejs/README.md

-# algorithms-nodejs
+# Algorithms in Node.js
-Algorithms in Node.js
+This project includes a couple of exercises I use to train on tests, algorithms and quality of code.